Player Guide

 3. Turn flow

 A live turn stays with the active player until they place a word, pass, or run out of time.
-Buying items can happen at any time (even during the opponent's turn in multiplayer), while using items is part of the active turn.
+Buying powers can happen at any time, while using powers is part of the active turn.

 In bot matches, the bot takes its turn automatically after yours.

-1. Buy power-ups.
+1. Buy powers.
 Open the Shop button to buy powers.
-Purchased powers appear in the power slot row above your hand tiles.
-You can buy during either player's turn, up to the slot limit (default 7).
+Purchased powers appear in the power bar above your hand.
+You can buy during either player's turn, up to the slot limit.

-4. Place a word or pass.
+5. Place a word or pass.
 A successful placement ends the turn after scoring.
 Passing ends it immediately.
-Drafted powers are applied only when you place at least one tile.

-5. Resolve the turn.
-You draw replacement tiles (if you met the Alfa trigger, you draw one fewer tile and automatically receive a blank Alfa Power Tile instead).
+6. Resolve the turn.
+You draw replacement tiles (if you placed 5 or more tiles, you draw one fewer tile and automatically receive a blank Alfa Power Tile instead).
 Usually the turn passes to the opponent.
 If the bag is empty and only one player still has tiles, that player keeps taking turns until they finish or choose End Game.

 Action Ends the turn?
 Important note

-Buy an item No Available on either player's turn.
+Buy a power No Available on either player's turn.
 You can keep playing after the purchase.

-Use an item No Items are consumed only when used successfully.
+Use a power No Powers are consumed only when used successfully.

 Swap No You can still place or pass afterward, except during the final forced-finish sequence.